 I had the pleasure of joining the Rowntree Mills walking group on their debut walk through Rowntree Mills along the Humber River.
 It was my chance to get a first-hand look at the program and experience it as a participant.

 After some unseasonably warm weather, the morning in question was cool, grey and blustery.
-I wasn’t sure that there would be much of a turnout for the walk, but as I made our way to the meeting spot at Rexdale Women’s Centre, I was happy to find 13 smiling walkers ready to hit the trail.
+I wasn’t sure that there would be much of a turnout for the walk, but as I made my way to the meeting spot at Rexdale Women’s Centre, I was happy to find 13 smiling walkers ready to hit the trail.
 I was warmly greeted by Adassa and Jackie, this group’s enthusiastic leaders.
 There were snacks, walking sticks and pedometers available for anyone who was interested.
 Once everyone was signed in, we got on our way.

 We did a bit of light stretching before descending down the sloped and tree-lined path into the park.
 Just a few minutes into our route, several ladies shrieked with delight as a young deer wandered into our path before bounding off into the trees.
 I was playfully teased for not being able to get my camera out fast enough.